PAN-0921/ascending-hw/data-engineer/week06-spark1.md

 ## Question 4
 ```
-list total employee salary for each city.
+List total employee salary for each city.
 ```